dorneanu/roam/content/books/deep_work_rules_for_focused_success_in_a_distracted_world.md

                 -   Lead measures, on the other hand, “measure the new behaviors that will drive success on the lag measures.
                 -   For an individual focused on [deep work]({{< relref "../../topics/deep_work.md" >}}), it's easy to identify the relevant lead measure: time spent in a state of [deep work]({{< relref "../../topics/deep_work.md" >}}) dedicated toward your wildly important goal
                     -   Don't track how many books, articles you've read
-                    -   Measure instead how many hours of you've mastered
+                    -   Measure instead how many hours of deep work you've mastered

         <!--list-separator-->